 While you may be confident about your ability to hang a ceiling fan, or replace a leaky faucet, most major electrical and plumbing repairs must be completed by licensed contractors.
 Never skirt the rules.
 If you know there are plumbing and electrical shortcomings in your home, or that a new furnace is needed, consider offering an allowance rather than attempting to make do on the cheap.
 It may be better to save your cash for your new home, and sell an existing property "as is."

-Whether you do the work yourself or call in an army of contractors will vary based on your home's needs, your expertise, your timing and your motivation.
+Whether you do the Nashville new construction yourself or call in an army of contractors will vary based on your home's needs, your expertise, your timing and your motivation.
 Whatever you decide, remember that there is a difference between remodeling to dwell and renovating to sell!
 Check with real estate agents and professional contractors before making your final decision.

 The Ashton Real Estate Group of RE/MAX Advantage